10 Ways to Make Networking Events Easy

 - I need to run to my session.
 Take care!

 The people you help will remember you when they have a freelance job or something else to share.
-It’s also easier to ask someone for help if you’ve helped her or him.
+Also, it’s also easier to ask someone for help if you’ve helped her or him.

 Be nice to everyone you meet, but spend most of your networking time with the people you think will be most useful to you, and you to them, especially other freelancers.
-Don’t spend too much time with one person at a networking event.
+Having a strategic network of freelance friends helps you get more referrals, and get practical advice and support.

 Don’t expect to leave a networking event with new clients and dozens of deep relationships.
 And don’t worry if you don’t get to know a lot of people.
 The quality of the people you meet (in terms of their relevance to you) is much more important than the quantity.